AlexLihenzero/useful-tools-for-students/README.md

  Technology plays an important role in education today.
 There are many tools available that help students learn, collaborate, and complete assignments more effectively.
 This guide highlights some of the most useful tools for students.

  ### Benefits of Students Tools
- - Save time on assighnments
+ - Save time on assignments
  - Increase productivity
  - Improves organization
- - Enhence collaboration
+ - Enhance collaboration

 ## VS Code
 <!-- [Team Member 1 Name] will write this section -->